BaskaranV15/Experiment--02-Implementation-of-combinational-logic-/README.md

 Implementation of combinational logic gates

 ## AIM:
-To implement the given logic function verify its operation in Quartus using Verilog programming.
+To implement the given logic function and verify its operation in Quartus using Verilog programming.
  F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D
 F2=xy’z+x’y’z+w’xy+wx’y+wxy